 Using Household Appliances and Tools (EMI Safety)

 Your pacemaker is designed to work properly around most appliances and tools.
 However, strong electromagnetic interference (EMI) from some appliances and tools may affect how your pacemaker works.
-While these effects are usually temporary, we recommend using the following guidelines for safe interaction with many common household items.
+These effects are usually temporary.
+Still, we recommend following these guidelines to stay safe.

 Important to Know